V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

 ### Root

- It took me about a week of on and off poking around to get the root flag, and even when I did I went in a round about way to finally get it.
+ It took me about a week of on and off poking around to get the root flag, and even when I did finally get it, I went about it in a round about way.
 At first I wasn't sure how to proceed, Exploring the machine via the web client I noticed that there is a `root` folder that I did not have access to.
 My first assumption was that just like the `user` flag was in `user.txt` the `root` flag must be in a `root.txt` file.

  I attempted to run some simple `find . | grep root.txt` commands which did not yield much information.
 I then decided to try my luck with a reverse shell.
 After an hour of bumbling around I managed to put together a python script to grant me a reverse shell.

- To get the script on the sever I used python's `SimpleHTTPServer` module to host the script on my machine and then using `wget` to download it to the machine through the web client.
+ To get the script on the sever I used python's `SimpleHTTPServer` module to host the script on my machine and then using `wget` to download it to the webserver through the web client.
 It wasn't long before I had a reverse shell.
 However, the reverse shell was still under the `www-data` user, meaning I was not able to do much with it, let alone browse the `root` directory, in which I was certain the flag resided.

  Doing some research on `privesc` I encountered a Linux enumeration script; `LinEnum.sh`.
 This proved to be a powerful tool.
-I quickly uploaded it to the `tmp` folder on the machine and ran the script.
+I quickly uploaded it to the `tmp` folder of the webserver and ran the script.
 The output was a little more than I expected.
 Examing the several pages of output I was not completely sure what I was looking for.
-From my research I understood I need to look for something that was unusual or out of the ordinary, but for someone running this for the first time what was ordinary and what wasn't?
+From my research I understood I needed to look for something that was unusual or out of the ordinary, but for someone running this for the first time what was ordinary and what wasn't?

  I had also stumbled across a `privesc` script which I quickly ran on the target machine.
 Once again I recieved several pages worth of output I wasn't quite sure what to do with.
 I stared at both the `privesc` and `LinEnum` outputs for several hours trying to find something that could possibly be useful.

  I decided to then do some more exploration of the target machine.
 Exploring the base directory I noticed a `scripts` folder that I also did not have access to as the `www-data` user.
 Going back to the `LinEnum` output I had noticed that there was a `scriptmanager` user that did not require a password.

  I attempted to swap users to `scriptmanager` for a good hour.
 Later to only realise that I could use the `sudo -u scriptmanager <command>` command to execute commands as the `scriptmanager` user.
-First attempting to gain access to the `root` folder or read the `/root/root.txt` file, then understnading that I now had access to the `scripts` folder via `sudo`.
+First attempting to gain access to the `root` folder or read the `/root/root.txt` file, then understanding that I now had access to the `scripts` folder via `sudo`.
 Unfortunately I wasn't sure what to do with this information.

  Not knowing the complete ins and outs of how Linux privelages work I decided to write a python script that would look at the `/root/root.txt` and copy the text to a new file in the directory the script was run from.
 Having brand new access to the the `scripts` folder I thought I would utilize it to house my script.
 Using `sudo -u scriptmanager` I downloaded the python script to the `scripts` folder.
 I then attempted to execute the script from that folder only to be greeted with a `permission denied` warning.
 Slightly disappointed I looked in the `scripts` folder to now be greeted with a file that contained the `root` flag.
 Not completely sure how I accomplished this I decided to do some research on why this method worked, why even though i was greeted with a `permission denied` output the script was still able to successfully grant me the root flag.